 How will Westwind mitigate the risks of COVID from other campers and families?

-We may ask families to self-isolate for up to 14 days before their camper’s session.
-Every family will be asked to sign a waiver and agreement about protocol and safety expectations before camp.
+We ask all families to self-isolate for up to 14 days before their camper’s session as much as possible.
+Every family will be informed about protocol and safety expectations before camp.
 We may also update health history forms with questions about COVID-19.
 We will likely do temperature checks for each camper upon arrival.
 Each day staff will conduct a wellness check with campers and we will also do daily temperature checks for all staff.
 We will send out pre-screening information and resources to families.

 What about transportation?
 Will Westwind supply a bus this year?

 They will still be able to bond with their cabin group and stable cohort (one other cabin).
 There will still be activities done in units and bigger groups, just spaced out and outside.
 Our staff are adept at leading group activities and facilitating meaningful conversations that will inevitably lead to new friendships.

 How are camp staff protected and expected to minimize risk to campers?